MafiaHub/Framework/README.md

 Now you can access your targets and build them within the framework.

+To exclude a project from compilation, simply create an empty file called `IGNORE` in the root of the project.

 ## License

 The code is licensed under the [MafiaHub OSS](LICENSE.txt) license.